-A number of recent studies suggest that highly eccentric orbits characterise the stars in the accreted MW halo population ~($>0.85$)~\citep[see, e.g.][]{2018ApJ...862L...1D,2018Natur.563...85H,2020MNRAS.494.3880B}.
-This result is supported by the analysis of the EAGLE simulations which shows that dwarf galaxies with mass in the range $10^{8.5}-10^9$~\Msun accreted around $z\approx1.5$ would result in similar orbital parameters of the merger debris~\citep{2019MNRAS.482.3426M}.
-In Fig.~\ref{fig2::actions_ecc} we can see that the debris have a broad range of eccentricities where the mean value could be different for different mergers.
+A number of recent studies suggest that highly eccentric orbits characterize the stars in the accreted MW halo population ~($>0.85$)~\citep[see, e.g.][]{2018ApJ...862L...1D,2018Natur.563...85H,2020MNRAS.494.3880B}.
+This result is supported by the analysis of the EAGLE simulations, which shows that dwarf galaxies with mass in the range $10^{8.5}-10^9$~\Msun accreted around $z\approx1.5$ would result in similar orbital parameters of the merger debris~\citep{2019MNRAS.482.3426M}.
+In Fig.~\ref{fig2::actions_ecc} we can see that the debris have a broad range of eccentricities, where the mean value could be different for different mergers.
 Since the EAGLE simulations include all types of galaxies with a small fraction of the MW-type objects~\citep{2018MNRAS.477.5072M}, it is worth investigating the eccentricity distribution of accreted stars in the HESTIA simulations, which were tailored to the LG galaxies.

-In Fig.~\ref{fig2::eccentricity}~(left), we show the mean eccentricity of stars accreted from different satellite galaxies as a function of the accretion time/redshift.
+In Fig.~\ref{fig2::eccentricity}~(left), we show the mean eccentricity of stars accreted from different satellite galaxies as a function of the accretion time and redshift.
 In the figure, we present all the mergers in all the M31/MW HESTIA galaxies colour-coded by the stellar mass of the merger.
-In agreement with \cite{2019MNRAS.482.3426M}, we find that more recent mergers have larger masses and result in a broad distribution of eccentricities in the debris.
-It is worth noticing that the mean eccentricity values are larger than $\approx0.6$ indeed.
-At the same time, the left panel makes somewhat a misleading impression suggesting that the merger debris result only in high-eccentricity stars.
+Similar to \cite{2019MNRAS.482.3426M} we find that more recent mergers have higher masses and result in the highly eccentric orbits of stars in the debris.
+It is worth noticing that the mean eccentricity values are indeed higher than $\approx0.6$.
+The left panel gives a somewhat misleading impression, suggesting that the merger debris result only in high-eccentricity stars.
 This becomes evident once we consider the distribution of eccentricities for all the stars in the mergers debris.
 In the right panel of Fig.~\ref{fig2::eccentricity} we present the distribution of the eccentricity for the individual mergers debris~(grey) where the sign of the eccentricity is negative for stars with the negative angular momentum.
 We find that overall~(red lines) about $10-30\%$ of accreted stars have eccentricities below $0.5$.
-This result shows that the accreted stars do not necessarily have large eccentricities, and more recent events are more likely to produce populations with a disc-like kinematics.
+This result shows that the accreted stars do not necessarily have high eccentricities, and more recent events are more likely to produce populations with a disc-like kinematics.